My teaching journey in HEIs

 Central Bank of Ireland, (17th October 2017) Whitaker Lecture – Ireland needs new perspective on Economic Development, Professor Frances Ruane.

+Whitaker, T. (2017) Facilitation of 2 hour workshop with staff and faculty in DBS.
 Dublin Business School (29th September 2017) Taking research off the pedestal!

 UCD (September 2017) Action Research Symposium, I participated in a 4 hour workshop on Action Research) delivered by NEARI group.